Charles Henry Thompson: "Separate but equal" counter-arguments

-In an article in Thompson’s “Journal of Negro Education” titled “Court Action the Only Reasonable Alternative to Remedy Immediate Abuses of the Negro Separate School”, Thompson provided a counter-argument for segregated schools and argued that in order to desegregate schools, courts must implement the desegregation.
+In an article in Thompson's The Journal of Negro Education titled “Court Action the Only Reasonable Alternative to Remedy Immediate Abuses of the Negro Separate School”, Thompson provided a counter-argument for segregated schools and argued that in order to desegregate schools, courts must implement the desegregation.
 Thompson argued that courts have fewer disadvantages than any other method of fighting segregation.
 He also argued that courts are the best option for long-term changes and policy changes could take years.
 Additionally, in his paper, he emphasized that segregated schools have no benefit and he broke down his argument in three parts.
 Segregation is a form of stigmatization.
 This stigmatization virtually always comes from white policy makers and administrators.
 At the time Thompson wrote his article, it was argued that segregated schools are at the benefit of African-American children.
 However, Thompson emphasizes that segregation is implemented because of an overarching idea that African-Americans are “inferior and undesirable” to Caucasians.
 Segregated schools are not economically viable.
 The cost of maintaining and running two schools in the same district is doubled since there is an African-American and Caucasian school.
 He also purported that if there are not enough funds for both schools.
 Most of the educational resources go to the Caucasian school, which disadvantages the African-American schools.
 He asserts that due to this unequal distribution that the “separate but equal” fairness mantra is a myth.
 Segregated schools are not only disadvantageous to African-American children, but also Caucasian children.
-He argues that children’s formative years should be spent exposed to different races in order to learn to respect others.
+He argues that children's formative years should be spent exposed to different races in order to learn to respect others.
 The integration could promote anti-racist and prosocial attitudes among both groups of children.
 He counter-argues the notion that integrating African-American children in Caucasian school could create increase prejudice by stating African-Americans will experience prejudice in other ways in their lives regardless and integration is better for future decreasing of prejudicial attitudes.

 Argument against racial intellectual inferiority

-During Thompson’s early academia career, most papers pertaining to African-American students presented those students inherently inferior in terms of scholastic and academic achievement than their Caucasian counterparts.
+During Thompson's early academia career, most papers pertaining to African-American students presented those students inherently inferior in terms of scholastic and academic achievement than their Caucasian counterparts.
 Thompson believed that the existing evidence of academic inferiority was unreliable.
 He used samples from various schools across several states comparing rural and city raised Caucasians and African-Americans.
 He found that African-Americans who were schooled in cities outperformed Caucasians who were schooled in rural areas, presumably because there was a lot of allocated funding to city schools.
-He argued that there aren't racial differences in academic performance and performing adequately is a result of a child’s environment.
+He argued that there aren't racial differences in academic performance and performing adequately is a result of a child's environment.
 However, in rural areas African-Americans underperformed compared to their Caucasian counterparts.
 Thompson attributed this to lack of opportunities.
 He concluded that the overwhelming accepted idea of racial intelligence inferiority (during his time in early academia) was a myth and it was undemocratic to impose policy based on unfounded science.